-The ITMA was launched in 1991, and keeps a catalogue of Irish music and associated documents.
-It’s a reference catalogue more than anything else - but very useful if you’re trying to track down a very specific record.
+The ITMA was launched in 1991, and keeps a catalog of Irish music and associated documents.
+It’s a reference catalog more than anything else but very useful if you’re trying to track down a very specific record.

 Forums and message boards: